netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 traffic across multiple paths.
 To optimize this, an application may:

-- Select multiple paths with minimum disjointness
+- Select multiple paths with maximum disjointness.
-- Select multiple paths such that disjointness is limited to sub-paths that are expected to have high bandwidth available
+- Select multiple paths such that disjointness is limited to sub-paths that are expected to have high bandwidth available.
 - When congestion is detected, switch over entirely, or shift parts of traffic to an underutilized disjoint path to preserve the throughput.